budaic/i-know-where-you-live/SETUP.md

 - Ensure the SQL schema has been run in Supabase SQL Editor
 - Check that Row Level Security policies are properly set

-### Browserbase connection errors
-- Verify your Browserbase API key is correct
-- Check your Browserbase account has active credits
-- Ensure the Browserbase MCP server is properly configured in Smithery

 ### Exa search errors
-- Exa should work through Smithery without additional setup
-- If issues persist, check Smithery MCP server status
+- Verify your Exa API key is correct and has credits
+- Check your Exa account usage limits
+- Test Exa API directly if needed

 ### Rate limiting
 - The application includes built-in delays to avoid rate limits